Kakumi/Pokebot/README.md

 * Add bot for legendary
 * Add bot for fishing
 * Show trainer ID & Secret in the view
-* Ability to execute bot every x seconds instead of every frame
+* Ability to execute bot every x seconds instead of every frame ✔️
 * Inject custom seed ✔️
 * Discord Webhook ✔️
 * Save & load settings to/from config file ✔️

+# <a name="known-bugs"></a> Known bugs
+* Sometimes the logs show "Invalid pokemon", but it doesn't always appear, and that's because it can't read the data after a certain number of times.

 # <a name="sources"></a>Sources
 * [BizHawk Documentation](https://github.com/TASEmulators/BizHawk)